Octopus Energy Heat Pump Tariff Review 2026

 Optimise Your Heating Schedule

-The key to maximising savings on Cosy is aligning your heat pump schedule with the cheap windows.
-Most heat pumps can be programmed with multiple time periods.
-Set yours to:
+The key to maximising savings on Cosy is aligning your heat pump schedule with the cheap windows:

 Invest in Insulation

 The better your home retains heat, the longer it coasts between off-peak windows.
-Good insulation is not just about reducing heat demand — it is about giving you the flexibility to avoid paying peak rates.
-Even modest improvements like loft insulation top-up or draught-proofing can make a meaningful difference.
+Even modest improvements like loft insulation top-up or draught-proofing can make a meaningful difference to how much you shift away from peak rates.

 Cosy Octopus vs Intelligent Go: Which Is Better for Heat Pumps?